NomicFoundation/hardhat-vscode/README.md

  - *findReferences* finds all references to the symbol at the given location.
  - *findImplementation* finds all implementations to the symbol at the given location.
  - *doRename* renames all symbols connected to the given location.
+ - *doComplete* provides completion proposals for a given location.

 ## Developing